unblinking/unblinkingbot/README.md

 ## About

 The unblinkingBot is a surveillance-system assistant.
-For general information, please [see the unblinkingBot website](http://www.unblinkingbot.com/).
-For documentation, please [see the unblinkingBot wiki](https://github.com/nothingworksright/unblinkingbot/wiki).
+For general information, please [see the website](http://www.unblinkingbot.com/).
+For documentation, please [see the wiki](https://github.com/nothingworksright/unblinkingbot/wiki).

 ## A [Docker](https://www.docker.com/) container